fabferri/vWAN/s2s/README.md

 ```

 The same behaviour happens in csr3, discarding the advertisments 10.1.20.0/24,10.1.21.0/24 received from the csr2.
-The standard eBGP behavior can be changed, by overriding the loop prevention mechanism of eBGP by "allowas-in":
+The standard eBGP behaviour can be changed, by overriding the loop prevention mechanism of eBGP by "allowas-in":

 ```console
 csr2(config-router)# bgp 65012